americanexpress/amex-jest-preset/README.md

 For a React specific Jest preset use: [amex-jest-preset-react](https://github.com/americanexpress/amex-jest-preset-react)

 ## Configurations
 - [setupTestFrameworkScriptFile](http://facebook.github.io/jest/docs/configuration.html#setuptestframeworkscriptfile-string) is used to load our `jest-setup.js` file from where we tell Jest to output in a junit test result format that Jenkins can use for pretty test result reports.
-Also adds [one-amex-test-utils](https://github.com/americanexpress/amex-test-utils)
+Also adds [jest-json-schema matcher](https://github.com/americanexpress/jest-json-schema)

 - [collectCoverage](http://facebook.github.io/jest/docs/configuration.html#collectcoverage-boolean) tells Jest to collect code coverage metrics on every test run